How many times have you scrolled through your Instagram or Facebook feed and come across a product that catches your eye?

 Social selling is becoming an increasingly important marketing tactic as consumers spend more and more time online.

 Creating a strategy that generates sales over and over again can seem like an impossible task, particularly when you bear in mind just how many social platforms there are and how many different marketing tactics are talked about every day.

 Using a social selling tool can make the process a whole lot easier and clearer.
 Not only do they help you plan where you need to focus your energy and who you need to focus it on, but they also help you execute your strategy and keep you on track for success with in-built insights and cold, hard data.

 So, if you’re not already implementing a social selling tool to turn your social media channels into sales machines, what’s holding you back?

 With the DirectScale Web Office, distributors can quickly find out updates and grab social copy and content to share with their followers.
 By connecting sales data to social strategies, you can give direct sellers the chance to get a top-level overview of what’s working on social media and what’s not.

 Social selling tools like DirectScale and the others mentioned in this piece are specifically designed to help you stay on track while measuring your results so you can consistently and successfully optimize the social selling process.
 And, as a result, you’ll find that your sales shoot through the roof.

-This post is sponsored by DirectScale, a cloud-based software that supports direct and social selling companies and their salesforce in every aspect, from selling products with social media to paying commissions.
+This post is sponsored by DirectScale, a cloud-based software platform that supports direct and social selling companies and their salesforce in every aspect, from selling products with social media to paying commissions.
 Request a free demo of DirectScale and see how it can help your company grow.